Dynamsoft/barcode-reader-javascript/README.md

 Version 6.3.0.2

-Support decoding 1D, PDF417, QR, DataMatrix, Aztec.

-Provide api can decode directly from `Blob`, `HTMLImageElement`, `HTMLVideoElement`, url and more.

 The repository aims to help developers get familiar with [Dynamsoft JavaScript Barcode SDK](https://www.dynamsoft.com/Products/barcode-recognition-javascript.aspx).

+This SDK supports decoding 1D, PDF417, QR, DataMatrix, Aztec,

+And provides api that can decode directly from `Blob`, `HTMLImageElement`, `HTMLVideoElement`, url and more.

 ## Online Demo